 As a senior standing at the threshold of a concluding chapter, I find myself weighing the eras of my life and the motives that constructed the person I am today.
-I ask myself: Was my path preordained, or did an intrinsic dysphoria urge me to make choices that satisfied a desire for self-actualization?
-Using the mantra “I am becoming” from Poor Things as a framework for the lived experience, I view identity not as a static state, but as a perpetual evolution.
-The way we dress is not merely covering; it is a powerful tool for transformation.
+I question if my artistic path was preordained, or if an intrinsic dysphoria urges me to make choices that satisfy a desire for self-actualization?
+The Empire of Fashion and African American Arts: Activism, Aesthetics, and Futurity notions of intimately curating your person struck me as deeply profound, as I view identity not as a static state, but as a perpetual evolution.
+The way we dress is not merely covering, but a powerful tool for transformation.

 My design methodology mirrors my introduction to fashion as a digital native.
 Growing up, I engaged with the industry through the screen, obsessively screenshotting diverse aesthetics from YouTube and social media to catalog in digital journals.
 I mimicked these trends by manipulating hand-me-downs, pin-rolling denim legs to transform uninspired pants into something expressive.
 That youthful yearning to curate a worldly, modern identity from limited resources has matured into a sophisticated practice of high-contrast, intentional clashing.
 I am treating textiles like a collaged image, merging disparate global references into a cohesive, wearable narrative.